shawnhoon/llm-select-and-chat/examples/README.md

 ### React Integration
 Shows how to use the library in a React application with TypeScript.

+### Image Selection
+Demonstrates how to implement selectable images that can be included in selection contexts along with text.

 ## API Keys

 You'll need to provide your own API keys for the LLM providers in the examples.
 The examples are set up to accept API keys through the UI.